 , DOTmed News Online Editor

-This first appeared in the August 2012 issue of DOTmed Business News
+From the August 2012 issue of DOTmed HealthCare Business News magazine

 Banks used to let any private practice doctor borrow money to purchase expensive lasers, which can range upward of $150,000.
 But those days are gone.

 Many medical spas throughout the country have had to shut their doors as a result of expensive upkeep and more frugal consumers, especially in the mid-west regions of the state, according to Hruza.

 But Sciton’s Ruck has seen things improve this year.
 He attributes this to positive consumer sentiment and banks slowly starting to lend again.